Table of contents

-One of the most decisive criteria when buying a forklift truck is the mast type of lift mast.
+One of the most decisive criteria when buying a forklift truck is the mast.
+A forklift mast is the device that allows a forklift to lift and move heavy loads easily.
 Not only does the maximum lifting height depend on the mast type, but it also has an influence on the load capacity and the possible areas of application of the industrial truck.

 With different lifting heights, telescopic variants, and additional functions, you have numerous options to choose from when it comes to masts, allowing you to optimally adapt them to your warehouse and operating logistics.
 In our guide, you will discover which forklift masts are available, how they differ from each other, what advantages they each offer and when a mast with a large free lift can be useful.

-• Are low gates and doorways to be considered?
+- Do low gates and doorways need to be considered?

 Simplex mast